andrewcmilne/capstone1_instaCart/README.md

 - the raw data comes with a column 'reorderd' that indicates whether or not the user bought the same product again.
 In order to make this meaningful I had to create a new dataframe that put this in terms of each department and product as '%reordered'.

+- took the mean of reordered by product and excluded items that were purchased a small number of times, <40

 After making these changes and additions to the dataset I feel prepared to gain insights that will support the objective of developing a model to predcit purchases.